PURA Foundation Australia

 Significant speech and language challenges have been reported in individuals with PURA syndrome.
 These challenges may impact their ability to ask for basic needs, to explain pain and medical support required, and impact their learning at school.
 The PURA Foundation Australia, in collaboration with Speech and Language Group at the Murdoch Children’s Research Institute (MCRI) has begun research focussed on examining speech and language of PURA syndrome in a systematic manner.

 Key research aims are to characterize the speech and language abilities of individuals with PURA syndrome, to provide clearer diagnosis, prognosis and treatment planning, and to inform speech and language outcome markers necessary for future clinical trials.
+Fundraising for this research project has been completed through the 2023 and 2024 Melbourne Marathon Festival.

-Program 4: Biobanking for Patient Samples
+Program 4: Biobanking for PURA Patient Samples

 PURA Medical Papers - Open access papers for download